-At the forefront of equipment capability and provision, OBIC is also undertaking innovative sensoring of platforms to provide contemporaneous recording of multi-data types and hence minimisation of associated ship time.
-It also offers training to the next generation of geophysicists in instrumentation, experimental design (field acquisition), data analysis and modelling, and is complimentary to the SEIS-UK and Geophysical Equipment Pool (GEP) nodes of the NERC’s Geophysical Equipment Facility (GEF).
-For example, OBIC facilitates, amongst other things, offshore extensions of land-based recording (both controlled-source and passive seismic) which isessential for deep crust and upper mantle imaging.
+At the forefront of equipment capability and provision, OBIC is also developing platforms to provide contemporaneous recording of multi-data types, which in turn minimises associated ship time.
+It also offers training to the next generation of geophysicists in instrumentation, experimental design, data analysis and modelling, and is complementary to the SEIS-UK and Geophysical Equipment Pool (GEP) nodes of the NERC’s Geophysical Equipment Facility (GEF).

-In summary the service we aim to deliver comprises:
+In summary the services that OBIC aim to deliver are:

 1. Design, development and operation of a facility comprising modern and serviceable seabed geophysical instrument platforms suitable for application to a wide range of field-based data acquisition programmes within the earth sciences.

-2. Advice and training in the planning and execution of marine geophysical experiments and the operation of the seabed instrumentation associated therewith.
+2. Advice and training in the planning and execution of marine geophysical experiments and the operation of the associated seabed instrumentation.

 3. Support tailored to suit science applications.

-4. Equipment scheduling sufficiently flexible to support acquisition demands at short notice via air freight shipping or service agreements with equivalent other international providers.
+4. Flexible equipment scheduling to support acquisition demands at short notice via air freight, shipping, or service agreements with other international providers.

 5. De/mobilisation and shipping of equipment to/from ports of call, coupled with professional technical support for equipment operation at sea.